tpllaha/jammy/README.md

 <b> /music/midi/ </b>: This is where I keep midi files

 <b>/music/Sample Results/ </b>: samples of melodies produced by the system, visualized using the Music Animation Machine.
-The top (purple) line is the leading track, the bbttom one is the network produced accompanying track.
+The top (purple) line is the leading track, the bottom one is the network produced accompanying track.

 <b> Prerequisites </b>: